CS161/PugOS/psets/pset1answers.md

 The original find() loop is faster, because it can skip over entire ranges of memory that have the wrong type, while the new type() version can't

 ### A.7
 Having no page_lock would introduce race conditions.
-A page could be allocated twice
+A page could be allocated twice (to multiple cores)

 ### B.1
 k-memviewer.cc:73 `mark(pa, f_kernel);`